Globalization of partial cohomology of groups: Uniqueness of a globalization

 by \cref{eta_n^g=eta_n-1^ol(x-inv-g)}.
 Now it is readily seen that \cref{beta_x_1(prod_g-in-Lb')=prod_g-in-Ln'} follows from the global case of \cref{apply-af-to-prod-and-switch-with-0} (with $\af$ and $\0$ replaced by $\bt^*$ and $\vt$, respectively).

 The non-transitive case reduces to the transitive one, using the same argument as in \cref{glob-exists}. \end{proof}

-\begin{cor} Let $\A$ be a product $\prod_{g\in\Lb}\A_g$ of indecomposable unital rings, $\af$ a partial action of $G$ on $\A$ and $(\bt,\B)$ an enveloping action of $(\af,\A)$.
-Then the partial cohomology group $H^n(G,\A)$ is isomorphic to the classical (global) cohomology group $H^n(G,\U{\M(\B)})$. \end{cor} Indeed, when $n>0$, it follows from \cref{uniqueness-of-glob,glob-exists} that there is a well-defined injective map $H^n(G,\A)\to H^n(G,\U{\M(\B)})$.
-The constructions of $\wtl{w'}$ and $u$ clearly respect products (see \cref{u-def-n>0,w'-tilde-def}), so the map is a monomorphism of groups.
+\begin{cor} Let $\A$ be a product $\prod_{g\in\Lb}\A_g$ of commutative indecomposable unital rings, $\af$ a unital partial action of $G$ on $\A$ and $(\bt,\B)$ an enveloping action of $(\af,\A)$.
+Then the partial cohomology group $H^n(G,\A)$ is isomorphic to the classical (global) cohomology group $H^n(G,\U{\M(\B)})$. \end{cor} \begin{proof} Indeed, when $n>0$, it follows from \cref{uniqueness-of-glob,glob-exists} that there is a well-defined map $\Phi:H^n(G,\A)\to H^n(G,\U{\M(\B)})$ which sends the class of $w\in Z^n(G,\A)$ to the class of a globalization of $w$.
+The map $\Phi$ is injective as the ``restriction'' \cref{w-is-restr-of-u} commutes with the coboundary operator, so any two $n$-cocycles $u_1,u_2\in Z^n(G,\U{\M(\B)})$ which differ by an $n$-coboundary $v\in B^n(G,\U{\M(\B)})$ restrict to two partial $n$-cocycles from $Z^n(G,\A)$ which differ by the restriction of $v$, the latter being a partial $n$-coboundary from $B^n(G,\A)$.
+The constructions of $\wtl{w'}$ and $u$ clearly respect products (see \cref{u-def-n>0,w'-tilde-def}), so $\Phi$ is a monomorphism of groups.
 It is evidently surjective, as any $u\in Z^n(G,\U{\M(\B)})$ restricts to $w\in Z^n(G,\A)$ by means of \cref{w-is-restr-of-u}, and a globalization of $w$ is cohomologous to $u$ thanks to \cref{uniqueness-of-glob}.
-For the case $n=0$ (which holds in a more general situation) see \cref{0-cocycle-is-globalizable}.
+For the case $n=0$ (which holds in a more general situation) see \cref{H^0(G_A)-cong-H^0(G_M(B))}. \end{proof}